No 3000 Miles – by Law, go Smart

 Turning Over a New Leaf?

+Yes,changing your car’s engine oil is really important to maintain it in good condition regardless whether it is a diesel engine or petrol engine.
 So let’s come to the main point now and see what actually needs to be done with your car.
-If the recommended intervals are really 3000 miles, where does this leave the owners’ manual then?
+If the recommended intervals are really 3000 miles, where does this leave the owner’s manual then?

 - Read your owners’ manual and see what it recommends for the servicing and maintenance